Niksko/blog/content/posts/lacto-pepper-juice/index.md

   If you're using a gas stove: light one of the larger burners, and one at a time, char the peppers.
 Put the peppers right on top of the flame, and when the underside near the flame is blackened, rotate the pepper to a new side.
+  Keep turning until the pepper is charred all over, then reserve to a bowl.
   Repeat with all of your peppers.

   If you're using an oven set to grill: let the grill preheat until it's nice and hot.
 Place the peppers on a foil-lined